 What are the processes through which development applications are made?
 How does zoning work?
 What’s involved with challenging and/or changing zoning?
 Considering that all cities are chartered by their provinces, what happens when local bylaws contradict provincial policies?

 Legal Dimensions in Real Estate Development

 Following an overview of property ownership, the course will cover basics in Corporate Law, Contracts.
 Municipal Law & Remedies, Real Property Fundamentals and Real Estate Transactions.
 The latter will include information on negotiating the deal (LOIs, due diligence, etc.), mortgage financing (collateral vs. conventional), construction loans, leasehold financing, dealing with tenants, etc.

-This course will cover the basic understanding of both financial statements and project evaluation tools to allow for rational decisions on projects and to have intelligent discussions with financial people.
-An in-depth analysis and interpretation of Financial Statements including Income Statement (Revenue, Cost of Sales, Gross and net profit, capital and operating expenditures), Balance Sheet (assets, liabilities, equity, current and fixed assets, Short / Long term liabilities, Depreciation and retained earnings), Using Ratios to analyze and Interpret Statements (financial strength, viabilitiy, liquidity), Relating leverage levels to risk, Cashflow and working capital management, Breakeven analysis, Real Estate specific ratios / metrics (capitalization rates, ROI, Payback period, discounted cash flow)
+The goals of this course are a basic introduction of financial statements and project evaluation tools to allow for rational decisions on projects, and an understanding of concepts that will facilitate intelligent discussions with financial people.
+Included will be: analysis and interpretation of financial statements, including income statements (revenue, cost of sales, gross and net profit, capital and operating expenditures), balance sheets (assets, liabilities, equity, current and fixed assets, short / long term liabilities, depreciation and retained earnings), and real estate specific ratios and metrics (capitalization rates, ROI, payback period, discounted cash flow, etc.).

 Real Estate Finance